James T. Farrell

-James Thomas Farrell (February 27, 1904 – August 22, 1979) was an American novelist, short-story writer and poet.
+James Thomas Farrell (February 27, 1904 – August 22, 1979) was an American novelist, short story writer and poet.

 He is most remembered for the Studs Lonigan trilogy, which was made into a film in 1960 and a television series in 1979.

 Biography

 Farrell was born in Chicago, to a large Irish-American family which included siblings Earl, Joseph, Helen, John and Mary.
-In addition, there were several other siblings who died during childbirth, as well as one who died from the great 1918 flu pandemic.
+In addition, there were several other siblings who died during childbirth, as well as one who died from the 1918 flu pandemic.
 His father was a teamster, and his mother a domestic servant.
 His parents were too poor to provide for him, and he went to live with his grandparents when he was three years old.

 Farrell attended Mt.
 Carmel High School, then known as St. Cyril, with future Egyptologist Richard Anthony Parker.
 He then later attended the University of Chicago.

 He began writing when he was 21 years old.
 A novelist, journalist, and short story writer, he was known for his realistic descriptions of the working class South Side Irish, especially in the novels about the character Studs Lonigan.
 Farrell based his writing on his own experiences, particularly those that he included in his celebrated "Danny O'Neill Pentalogy" series of five novels.

 Among the writers who acknowledged Farrell as an inspiration was Norman Mailer: